 Each bureau takes your credit report information and uses it to score your credit.
 Your credit score is a number between 300 and 850, with 850 being the best credit score and 300 the worst.
 Lenders use your credit score as a general indicator of your creditworthiness, so if your credit score is low, you will probably be charged higher interest rates.

 There are several factors that affect your credit score, including what types of credit you have, how much debt you carry and your payment history.
-Keep in mind that the best auto loan rates go to people with higher credit scores, so do what you can to improve yours before you buy a car.
+Keep in mind that the best rates on your auto loan go to people with higher credit scores, so do what you can to improve yours before you buy a car.

 How to Check Your Credit